Normal Distribution

 Examples

-1. In a construction project, engineers are using steel rebars for reinforcement.
+1. In a construction project, engineers use steel rebars for reinforcement.
 The breaking strength of these rebars is normally distributed with a mean breaking strength of 50,000 pounds per square inch (psi) and a standard deviation of 2,000 psi.

 2. Geologists are studying the size of sedimentary rock particles in a particular geological formation.
 They have found that the size of these particles follows a Normal distribution with a mean (μ) of 10 millimeters and a standard deviation (σ) of 2 millimeters.